BindBC/bindbc-sdl/README.md

 ## License

 Every binding in the BindBC project is licensed under the [Boost Software License](https://www.boost.org/LICENSE_1_0.txt).
-If you use these bindings in your project, you must also abide by the license(s) of SDL and any of its satellite libraries that you use.
+If you use these bindings in your project, you must also abide by the license(s) of SDL and any of the SDL_* libraries that you use.

 ## SDL Documentation
 This readme describes how to use bindbc-sdl, not SDL. bindbc-sdl is a direct binding to the SDL API, so the existing SDL documentation and tutorials can be adapted to D with only some minor modifications.
 [The SDL Wiki](https://wiki.libsdl.org/FrontPage) has official documentation of the SDL API.
 [The SDL 2 tutorials from Lazy Foo' Productions](https://lazyfoo.net/tutorials/SDL/index.php) are a good start for those unfamiliar with the API.